Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 April 2025 05.25.11 UTC
+- WIB: Senin, 7 April 2025 06.22.57 UTC
-- WITA: Senin, 7 April 2025 06.25.11 UTC
+- WITA: Senin, 7 April 2025 07.22.57 UTC
-- WIT: Senin, 7 April 2025 07.25.11 UTC
+- WIT: Senin, 7 April 2025 08.22.57 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: motivational
+Kategori: success